-On April 8, 2008, GPC, acting for itself and as agent for the other Original Vogtle Co-Owners, entered into an Engineering, Procurement and Construction Contract (the "EPC Contract") with a consortium consisting of Westinghouse and Stone & Webster, Inc., which subsequently was acquired by Westinghouse and changed its name to WECTEC Global Project Services Inc. As a result of MEAG Power's transfer of its ownership interest in Vogtle Units 3&4 to the Vogtle Units 3&4 Project Entities as described under "INTRODUCTORY STATEMENT - MEAG Power" herein, the Vogtle Units 3&4 Project Entities have assumed MEAG Power's rights and obligations under the EPC Contract, in proportion to their respective undivided ownership interests in Vogtle Units 3&4.
-Pursuant to the EPC Contract, the Contractor agreed to design, engineer, procure, construct, and test two AP1000 nuclear units (with electric generating capacity of approximately 1,100 MWs each) and related facilities at Plant Vogtle.
+In 2008, GPC, acting for itself and as agent for the other Original Vogtle Co-Owners, entered into an Engineering, Procurement and Construction Contract (the "EPC Contract") with a consortium consisting of Westinghouse and Stone & Webster, Inc., a subsidiary of The Shaw Group Inc., which was acquired by Chicago Bridge & Iron Company N.V. ("CB&I").
+Westinghouse subsequently acquired Stone & Webster, Inc. from CB&I and changed its name to WECTEC Global Project Services Inc. ("WECTEC").
+Westinghouse and WECTEC are referred to herein collectively as the "Contractor."
+Pursuant to the EPC Contract, the Contractor agreed to design, engineer, procure, construct and test Vogtle Units 3&4.
+As a result of MEAG Power's transfer of its ownership interest in Vogtle Units 3&4 to the Vogtle Units 3&4 Project Entities as described under "INTRODUCTORY STATEMENT - MEAG Power - Vogtle Units 3&4" herein, the Vogtle Units 3&4 Project Entities assumed MEAG Power's rights and obligations under the EPC Contract, in proportion to their respective undivided ownership interests in Vogtle Units 3&4.